-The ongoing care, control and management of the Park is directed by the Wellington Park Regulations 2009.
-The Regulations provide a mechanism for controlling the use of the Park, and contain penalty provisions for offences against individual regulations.
+The ongoing care, control and management of the Park is directed by the Wellington Park Regulations 2019 (the Regs).
+The Regs provide a mechanism for controlling the use of the Park, and contain penalty provisions for offences against individual regs.
 Penalties may be issued via an on-the-spot fine or may be determined by the Court system.
-The list of penalties for on–the–spot fines is contained in Schedule 1 of the Regulations.
+The list of penalties for on–the–spot fines is contained in Schedule 2 of the Regs.

 For more information on legislation that effects Wellington Park contact the Manager.